 Tuesday's event will be conducted at DeKalb Fire, Rescue and Police Headquarters, 1950-1960 West Exchange Place in Tucker, starting at 8:46 a.m., the exact time the first plane struck the World Trade Center in Lower Manhattan.

 A wreath, donated by the DeKalb Federation of Garden Clubs and Keep DeKalb

 Beautiful, will be placed by the Honor Guard at the DeKalb 9/11 Memorial during this ceremony, and a moment of silence will be observed.

 The 9/11 Memorial was completed last year in time for the tenth anniversary of the attacks.
-A sculpture of a rising phoenix in the shape of an eternal flame was created by local artist C.J.
-Miller.
 It is attached to a two-inch thick, 160-pound steel section from one of the fallen twin towers.